AirVantage/vleet/README.md

 - `name`
 - `simulationLabel`: Will be added to all the resources that will be created on AirVantage (System, Gateway, Application).
     - :warning: Will be used by `clean`  command to delete all the simulated resources.
+- `labels`(optional): By default each resource is created with the `simulationLabel` but sometimes you may need to add more than one label.
+You can provide an array of labels to add.
+    + :warning: For the moment you have to include the `simulationLabel` in that list.

 ### fleet
 >Fleet description